Joonior-Programmer/Gmail_Docs/docs/Automation/automationIntro.md

 permalink: docs/Automation
 ---

-# Filter Customization
+# Email Automation
 {: .no_toc }

-Filter customization allows you to set up streamlined workflows and set specific actions for certain emails.
+Automating certain process in emails helps to both speed up the workflow as well as simplify the process.
 {: .fs-6 .fw-300 }